The Best School Holiday Activities in Sydney this Easter

 Rock on at the School of Rock Camp

-These winter school holidays, Big Music is hosting music camps for kids aged 5 to 17, catering to all skill levels.
+These school holidays, Big Music is hosting music camps for kids aged 5 to 17, catering to all skill levels.
 Kids will explore various instruments, collaborate in bands, and perform live, all under the guidance of professional musicians.
 Whether your child is a budding musician or looking to up their skills, they’ll learn it all here.

 Five-day program, $650 per child, book here